FC-Vision: Real-Time Visibility-Aware Replanning for Occlusion-Free Aerial Target Structure Scanning in Unknown Environments: Experiments

 \subsection{Experimental Setup}

-\textbf{Implementation Details.} The UAV carries a 3D LiDAR for online mapping and unexpected-obstacle detection, and a gimbal-mounted RGB camera for flexible surface scanning.
-For real-world tests, we customize a quadrotor platform (Fig.\ref{fig:UAVPlatform}) where the LiDAR and gimbal camera are specified as a Livox MID360 and a SIYI A2 Mini, with all modules running onboard on an NVIDIA Orin NX edge computer.
+\textbf{Implementation Details.} The UAV carries a 3D LiDAR for online mapping and obstacle detection, and a gimbal-mounted RGB camera for surface scanning.
+For real-world tests, we customize a quadrotor (Fig.\ref{fig:UAVPlatform}) where the LiDAR and gimbal camera are specified as a Livox MID360 and a SIYI A2 Mini, with all modules running onboard on an NVIDIA Orin NX.
 In simulation, AirSim \cite{shah2017airsim} serves as the physics simulator, and the same pipeline is deployed on a desktop workstation (Intel Core i9-12900K CPU).
 To ensure consistent evaluation, we align platform and sensor parameters across both simulation and real flights: the UAV is modeled with a radius of $0.2$ m; the LiDAR measurement range is capped at $15$ m; the camera has a FoV of $[\alpha_h=80^\circ,\alpha_v=65^\circ]$ with the pitch limited to $[-80^\circ,+30^\circ]$; and its effective sensing range is constrained to $r_{\max}=7$ m.
-Building on the above configuration, we next detail the algorithmic implementation used throughout all experiments.
+Next, we detail the algorithmic implementation used throughout all experiments.
 The online map $\hat{\mathcal{O}}$ is represented by voxels at a resolution of $0.1$ m.
-In Sec.\ref{sub:viewpoint_replanning}, the safety margin $d_{\min}$ equals the UAV radius, and $\lambda_{\mathrm{d}}=5.0$ is adopted for viewpoint selection.
+In Sec.\ref{sub:viewpoint_replanning}, the safety margin $d_{\min}$ equals the UAV radius, and $\lambda_{\mathrm{d}}=5.0$ for viewpoint selection.
 For the $\Phi$-A* search in Sec.\ref{sub:path_search}, we set the search step $\Delta_p=0.1$ m, heuristic weight $\lambda_{\mathrm{heu}}=10.0$, and the bisection iteration limit $N_{\mathrm{bis}}=10$.
-Each receding-horizon replanning cycle uses a horizon $\mathcal{H}=10$ m.
+Each replanning cycle uses a horizon $\mathcal{H}=10$ m.
 We limit the maximum linear/angular velocity as $1.0$ m/s and $20^\circ$/s in simulation, while $0.5$ m/s and $15^\circ$/s in real-world flights.

-\textbf{Baseline.} We compare against prior obstacle-adaptive replanning strategies used in aerial 3D scanning \cite{song2020online,viswanathan2025adaptive}.
-Since no official open source code is available, we implement them following the original descriptions and denote this baseline as \textbf{Colli-Free}, which replans only for collision clearance.
-For a fair comparison, both our method and \textbf{Colli-Free} are integrated into FC-Planner \cite{feng2024fc} via the proposed plug-in strategy; all other modules are shared, and the only difference lies in the local replanning stage.